 Chromecast lets you enable Guest Mode, which lets your guests cast to Chromecast without connecting to your WiFi network.
 If your guest is in the room, they can cast from any cast-enabled app, enter a 4-digit pin that appears on the TV, and they can connect to your TV.

 Note that Airtame also has a function called Pin Code Connect that works similarly to Chromecast’s guest mode, however, with a different intention.
-You can enable Pin Code Connect on Airtame, to avoid streaming to the wrong screen and to keep anyone who is not int the room from starting a stream to your Airtame.
+You can enable Pin Code Connect on Airtame, to avoid streaming to the wrong screen and to keep anyone who is not in the room from starting a stream to your Airtame.
 With this function turned on, Airtame will ask you to enter a unique 4-digit pin code every time you start a stream.

-On Android, you can either mirror your mobile screen using the Chromecast app or stream to the TV with any cast-enabled app.
+On Android, you can either cast your mobile screen using the Chromecast app or stream to the TV with any cast-enabled app.
 On iOS, Chromecast can only stream from certain apps that have built-in casting.

 Airtame and Chromecast are designed for two different uses in two different markets.

 If you want to conveniently stream movies and other entertainment media, the safe choice is Chromecast.
 If you’re looking for a Chromecast alternative for businesses and schools, Airtame is the wireless solution designed for your meeting room TVs and classroom projectors.
 With professional functionalities like Airtame Cloud device management and Homescreen, easy integration into secure corporate networks, and a home screen that doubles as digital signage, Airtame is the best choice for organizations.

 We aim to be as objective as we can in this article to give a fair comparison between Chromecast and Airtame.
-If you have any comments, please get in touch with us.